Agency Partners

 Key learnings from this report

-• The median time to hire for Software Engineers in Norway stands at 33 days, highlighting the need for efficient recruitment processes to secure qualified candidates in a competitive market.
+• The median time to hire for Software C# Engineers in Norway stands at 33 days, emphasizing the importance of efficient recruitment strategies to secure top talent in this competitive environment.

 Number of roles opened and closed for C# Engineers in Norway in the last 3 months